The Definitive Guide to Wood Sanders: Types, Uses and Comparisons

 Disc Sander: Disc sander consists of a wheel.
 The wheel is attached to circular-shaped sandpaper which is replaceable.
 An electric motor or compressed air turns the wheel.
 The idea of a disc sander is that it’s meant for sanding your end grain of timber because it is very hard to get a good clean cut with a hand on its grip.

-Finishing Sander: Finishing sander is usually used for those tasks which can’t be done properly with a belt sander, orbital sander, or a disc sander.
+Finishing Sander: Finishing sander is usually used for those tasks which can’t be adequately done with a belt sander, orbital sander, or disc sander.
 Best finishing sanders always consist of a square or rectangular standing pad.
 The sander is used for fine finishing and smooth work.

-Some Sander Type Comparisons
+7. Some Sander Type Comparisons

 Main image for the section 'Some Sander Type Comparisons'

-But which sander will be best for you?
+i.
+Which sander will be best for you?

 • Random Orbit Sander vs Sheet or Finish Sander: Random Orbit sanders for wood are more commonly sold today.
 A finish sander has a square bottom and it sands by just moving back and forth in the same motion over and over again.